Natural Beekeeping in West Yorkshire

 Some beekeepers like to brag about how much honey their bees produced for them.
 Not us.

-We won't take any honey in summer: bees build their stocks up to be sure of surviving the winter.
-They worked really hard for it, so they should keep it. if the bees have some spare honey in the spring, we may take a little of it.
-But we keep bees for the sake of the bees.
+We won't take any honey: bees build their stocks up to be sure of surviving the winter.
+They worked really hard for it, so they should keep it.
+We keep bees for the sake of the bees.

 If you are lucky enough to find a swarm of bees, don't worry.
 Swarming bees are at their most docile and placid.
 They have no hive to defend.
 Their stomachs are full of food ready for the journey.
 Please don't think they need pest controllers: they need a home.

 Some bees manage to find a place for themselves, but almost any beekeeper will be happy to come and collect the swarm if they possibly can.
 If possible, please contact a natural beekeeper, not one who will factory-farm the bees.
 But anything is better than treating them as a pest!
-You can reach us via the Rose Cottage page.
+You can reach us via the Contact Us page.